smy329/disney-palace-client-react/README.md

 ## Conclusion

-The Disney Toy Marketplace is a dynamic and user-friendly web application that brings together Disney toy enthusiasts and sellers.
+The Disney Palace Marketplace is a dynamic and user-friendly web application that brings together Disney toy enthusiasts and sellers.
 It offers a seamless shopping experience with a vast collection of toys, detailed information, and authenticated seller features.
 By leveraging the power of React.js and Express.js, this marketplace provides an engaging platform for users to explore, buy, and sell Disney toys.